crud89/DotNetWithCMake/README.md

 When you are doing this on your own, you have to explicitly specify the `generator`, since Ninja (the default generator) currently [does not support .NET](https://gitlab.kitware.com/cmake/cmake/-/issues/16865).
 When trying to build any managed assemblies using Ninja, you will receive an error similar to this:

 > CMake Error: CMAKE_CSharp_COMPILER not set, after EnableLanguage.

+#### Note on IntelliSense

+The VS-integrated CMake support (i.e. the CMake target view) does not work with IntelliSense for managed CMake projects.
+The workaround is to open the generated solution file (*build/[env]/Example.sln*) from a second Visual Studio instance.
+I've created a [bug report](https://developercommunity2.visualstudio.com/t/1328932) for this issue.

 ### Automatically Restoring NuGet Packages